 Plus, we work as a team to build the tallest structure using 100 plastic cups… an oldie but a goodie!

 100TH DAY SNACK

 During snack time, we have a special 100th Day of School snack.
 Each student receives a napkin and a baggie with a fun size Twix bar and two Fudge Stripe cookies.
 Before eating the snack, they build the number 100 on their napkin.
 YUM!

 You can find all of the activities I created, including the gumball machine with numbered dots, and MORE in my 100th Day Center Activities and Craftivities pack on TpT!

-I hope you are able to use some of the FREEBIE links!
-Enjoy your 100th Day celebration!
+I hope you are able to incorporate some of these activities and freebies into your 100th Day celebration!
+Happy 100th Day!